Skip to the main content.

 When reliability matters across 18 restaurants, micromanagement doesn't.

-1 min read
+3 min read

-Building owners should know how to implement an area of refuge that complies with applicable codes and regulations and ensures the safety of all building occupants.
+Building owners should know how to implement an area of refuge plan that complies with applicable codes and regulations and ensures the safety of all building occupants.

 Stairs Don’t Work for Everyone

 Elevators deliberately go out of service during a fire.
-But if a tenant can’t use the stairs to evacuate the building, they’ll need another option.
+But if tenants can’t use the stairs to evacuate the building, they’ll need another option.
 Areas of refuge ensure people with disabilities can quickly move to a designated safe space without impediment.
 From there, they can call to obtain evacuation assistance.

 How to Create an Area of Refuge